Renting vs buying in Kathmandu: the spreadsheet most people skip

 Most rent-or-buy advice skips registration fees, opportunity cost, and the early-EMI interest tax.
 Here is the spreadsheet — with 2026 Kathmandu numbers.

 This post is the spreadsheet.
-It uses 2026 numbers for rent, land, and home-loan rates, and it includes the four line items most people leave out: registration fees, the interest tax in early EMI years, the opportunity cost of your down payment, and the maintenance bill nobody quotes you up front.
+It uses 2026 numbers for rent, land, and home-loan rates, and it puts back the four line items most people leave out: registration fees, the interest tax in early EMI years, the opportunity cost of your down payment, and the maintenance bill nobody quotes you up front.

 What things actually cost in Kathmandu, April 2026